 The castle in Gotha is easy enough to reach.
 It’s located right in the center of the Old Town, there’s a train station and a nice park around for an easy stroll.
 But what makes the baroque castle Friedenstein so special is its architecture.

-constantly changing exhibitions as well as the permanent castle museum with stately
+There are constantly changing exhibitions as well as the permanent castle museum with stately historic rooms.

 Not big but extremely beautiful, Castle Mosldorf in Erfurt city will leave you utterly enchanted.
 No wonder it’s seen as one of the most gorgeous Baroque castles in Thuringia state!